directus/docs/content/tutorials/7.workflows/detect-high-risk-phone-numbers-with-vonage-and-directus-automate.md

 }
 ```

 Navigate to the Users Module in the module bar and create a new user.
 You can leave all information blank apart from the phone number - [make sure it's in E.164 format](https://developer.vonage.com/en/voice/voice-api/concepts/numbers).
-If you need to format numbers, check out a section in [our post on building a wedding invite system](https://docs.directus.io/blog/wedding-invite-vonage.html#standardize-phone-numbers) - it also uses a Vonage API so you can reuse your credentials.

 Come back to your flow and open the logs in the sidebar.
 You can see the operation outputs an object containing a `fraud_score` and related information.
 The `risk_score` is a scale of 0 to 100.
 This project will use the `risk_recommendation` value of `allow`, `flag`, or `block` in future steps.